osuka/dognews-server/README.md

   a square thumbnail, store it and save the name of the generated_thumbnail
 * if the value is null or fails to fetch, sets generated_thumbnail to 'default-thumbnail.png'

-### Accepter

-Input

-* ModerationQueue entries with status = Processing and generated_thumbnail,
-  generated_sentiment, generated_summary not null

-Action

-* Marks item as status Ready for review